Akuna-sys/DigitalClock/README.md

 # DigitalClock
-Digital Clock written using HTML, CSS and JavaScript
+Digital Clock written using HTML, CSS and JavaScript.
+It is a very beginner friendly.